Welcome to part six in our series, "You are not a victim, you're a mom."

-Unfortunately, putting yourself in a mommy time before you lose your cool takes great gobs of self-discipline.
+Unfortunately, putting yourself in a mommy time-out before you lose your cool takes great gobs of self-discipline.
 And, really, if we had a bit more self-discipline to begin with we likely wouldn't be reading a series about mommy-anger.
-That may be true, but we have got to figure this out!
-If you are in a vicious and ugly cycle of angry reactions towards your children when they are being... children, it's time we learn to muscle through our knee-jerk tendencies with self-control.
+(Can I get an Amen?)
+If you are in a vicious and ugly cycle of angry reactions towards your children when they are being... children, it's time we learn to muscle through our knee-jerk tendencies with a little self-control.
 Just enough self-control to get ourselves into a quiet place for a few minutes!
 When we learn to pull away and take a few breaths, we just might remember what is true.

 Hold every thought captive and remember what is true, lovely, pure...

 Whatever it takes, moms, no matter how we feel mid-afternoon, we've got to master this pulling away in order to get a handle on ourselves again.